JuliaPlots/Plots.jl/docs/src/RecipesBase/types.md

 ## Remarks

 Plot recipes and series recipes are actually very similar.
-In fact, a pie recipe could be also implemented as a plot recipe by acessing the data through `plotattributes`.
+In fact, a pie recipe could be also implemented as a plot recipe by accessing the data through `plotattributes`.

 ```@example types
 @recipe function f(::Type{Val{:plotpie}}, plt::AbstractPlot)